This post is a basic introduction to the command line, focusing on macOS’s Terminal. Here are some commonly-used commands:

 ||Move a file|

 People shared recently on Twitter their R goals for 2019 (see Maëlle Salmon’s post).
 Some of them referenced the use of Git and GitHub (see Jason Baik’s scraped dataset) for version-control of their projects.

-I’m splitting this into two posts: one introducing the basics of the command line – a useful first step – and one about a basic Git workflow.
+I’m splitting this into two posts: one introducing the basics of the command line and one about a basic Git workflow.